SCS-CBU-CED-IAM/mobileid-helper/README.md

 * OpenSSL

 ## Install
-* Download the swisscom-mobileid-helper package and extract it on the root of your webserver.
+* Download the swisscom-mobileid-helper package and extract it on the root of your web server.

 ## Configuration
 * Rename the configuration file example from `conf/configuration.example.php` to `conf/configuration.php`
-* Edit the configuration file `conf/configuration.php` according to your environnment
+* Edit the configuration file `conf/configuration.php` according to your environment
 * Set the certificate
 * Set the messages

 ## Getting Started
-* Open the URL of your webserver -> http://webserver/mobileid-helper/
+* Open the URL of your web server -> http://webserver/mobileid-helper/